What DOES THE GREAT BEAR SEA MARINE PROTECTED AREA (MPA) NETWORK Mean for FISHING?

 The real choice face is managed rebuilding — versus unmanaged collapse.

-Protected areas are where fish live long enough to grow, reproduce, and spill back into surrounding waters.
+Protected areas are where fish live long enough to grow, reproduce, and overflow back into surrounding waters.
+This seeding process increases abundance across the board.

 That means: